Share the joy of ensemble singing with The Western Wind!

 Bring Your Group!
 Pre-existing groups are welcome at Western Wind Workshops.
 Discounts are available on tuition for groups of eight or more.

 Get a 10% discount if this is your first Western Wind Workshop.

 A 5% tuition discount is applied for Friends of the Western Wind.
 Partial scholarships are available based on financial need.

 Participants are housed in a lovely and airy dormitory on campus.
 Participants also have the option to arrange their own overnight accommodations.
 A list of nearby hotels and motels and travel information will be sent upon request.
 Delicious meals are served on campus.
 The Smith food service creates fresh meals on the premises and will accommodate most diets including vegetarian and vegan.

-5-day and 8-day participants residing in the dorm can arrange to stay the final Saturday evening following the conclusion of each workshop for a modest additional charge.
+Participants residing in the dorm can arrange to stay the final Saturday evening following the conclusion of the workshop for a modest additional charge.

 Robert Eisenstein, viola da gamba.
 Founding member of The Folger Consort, early music ensemble in residence at the Folger Shakespeare Library, Washington, D.C.
 Director of the Five College Early Music Program in Western Massachusetts.
 Lecturer in Music History at the University of Massachusetts.
 Performances with the Newberry Consort, Tanglewood Festival, Cappella Nova, the New York Consort of Viols, the Washington Bach Consort, Hesperus, and the National Symphony.
 BA Antioch College., MM, Sarah Lawrence College.